New ways with leafy greens

+Green has long been the colour of health.
+And when it comes to a feel-good factor, there are few foods that rival leafy greens.
+Packed with a slew of vitamins, minerals, and tongue-twisting antioxidants, items such as kale and spinach are the cancer-fighting, age-avengers of the produce department.
+That’s why we all should work them into our diets any chance we get.
 While salads are a no-brainer when it comes to munching on greens, there’s no reason you should stop there.
 Leafy greens are surprisingly versatile in the kitchen, making it that much easier to eat a bounty of them as a step toward glorious good health.
 Start with these unconventional ways to use everything from collards to arugula that’ll make other veggies green with envy.

 Deserving of their superfood epithet, leafy greens have cancer-protective nutritional might.
 And they’re also helpful in the battle against several other health woes.
 A study in the journal Neurology found that a group of participants who ate the most servings of leafy greens per day (an average of 1.3 servings daily) had lower rates of cognitive decline than those who ate fewer leafy greens.

 What’s more, upping your daily intake of leafy green vegetables by 1 1/2 servings may lower your risk of type 2 diabetes by 14 percent, notes a study review in the British Medical Journal.
 Here are the greens that should find a home in your shopping cart, with ways to use them that aren’t all salads.

 |Outside the salad bowl